WhiteLabelCoders/moviesapp/README.md

 # Movies app

-App helps to create 2 list of movies: Movies List and Watched Films.
+App helps to create 2 lists of movies: Movies List and Watched Films.
 Data from : [TMDB](https://www.themoviedb.org)

 ## Tools used in project